Tougen Anki

 Tougen Anki: Legend of the Cursed Blood (桃源暗鬼, Tōgen Anki) is a Japanese manga series written and illustrated by Yura Urushibara.
 It has been serialized in Akita Shoten's shōnen manga magazine Weekly Shōnen Champion since June 2020.
-An anime television series adaptation produced by Studio Hibari premiered in July 2025.
+An anime television series adaptation produced by Studio Hibari aired from July to December 2025.
+A second season is set to premiere in October 2026.

 Plot

 Shiki Ichinose is a rebellious teenager living with his adoptive father, Tsuyoshi.
 One day, their lives are upended when they are attacked by an assassin, leading Shiki to discover that he is an Oni and that Tsuyoshi was formerly a Momotarou, a hunter of Oni, who abandoned his duty to raise him.
 Following Tsuyoshi's death, Shiki is drawn into the longstanding conflict between the Oni and the Momotarou, vowing to survive and exact revenge.